 Chargeback reason codes: the complete guide for issuing banks

-When a cardholder contacts their bank saying, "I didn't make this charge" or "I never got what I paid for," what happens next can make or break their trust in your institution.
-Behind every disputed transaction is a reason code, a small alphanumeric label that carries big implications for how the dispute gets resolved, who pays, and what evidence is needed.
+When a cardholder contacts their bank saying "I didn't make this charge" or "I never got what I paid for," behind every disputed transaction is a reason code that carries implications for how the dispute gets resolved, who pays, and what evidence is needed.

 What are chargeback reason codes?